Léman Express: Local service along the Lausanne–Geneva railway

-Rhône Express Regional
+Rhône Express Régional

-The Geneva RER or Rhône Express Regional was a commuter railway service running between Geneva Cornavin Station, Switzerland using the dedicated Platform 5 and La Plaine (Swiss terminus) and Bellegarde-sur-Valserine in France.
-It forms part of the Lyon-Geneva Railway.
+The Geneva RER or Rhône Express Régional was a commuter railway service running between Geneva Cornavin station, Switzerland using the dedicated Platform 5 and La Plaine (Swiss terminus) and Bellegarde-sur-Valserine in France.
+It used part of the Lyon–Geneva railway.
 It is probably not a coincidence that the initials correspond to the Paris suburban railway commuter network RER.
 The service was twice hourly in each direction weekdays, with additional hourly services to Bellegarde at peak hours.
 Fares within the Swiss sector are covered by the Tout Genève ('whole of Geneva') rate, zones 11–17.

 This line used to be electrified at 1500 V DC and signalled to SNCF standards from the border to both Geneva's central passenger station and La Praille goods depot.

 Prior to the introduction of the "RER" brand in 1995 the Geneva – La-Plaine service was operated by two notoriously unreliable BDe 4/4 II railcars.

 Initially, service was operated by five specially built two coach articulated railcars of class Bem550.
 These were built by Vevey Technologies (formerly Ateliers de Constructions Mécaniques de Vevey, ACMV) with electrical equipment by Asea Brown Boveri in 1994.
 They ran under 1.5 kV DC wires, but were equipped with a diesel engine to enable them to reach the workshops.

 When the service frequency was expanded, some trains composed of RIO carriages hauled by BB25500 series locos.
 This rather antiquated rolling stock was replaced progressively by Stadler FLIRT RABe 524 EMUs.

 From December 2010 to June 2014, Geneva – La Plaine services were operated by three Stadler FLIRT RABe 524 EMUs, which were not certified to run beyond la Plaine, while Geneva-Bellegarde services were operated by the Bem550s.
 The RABe 524 were taken temporarily from the Ticino railway network as they can also run on 1.5 kV DC.
 These sets went back to Ticino when the Genève-La Plaine line was re-electrified with 25 kV AC as they cannot use that voltage, to be replaced by RABe 522 EMUs.

+Future

+On 20 February 2020, about three months after the full opening of the network, a steering committee composed of Swiss and French representatives met to revive the Tonkin Railway, a 17.8 km section between Saint-Gingolph and Évian-les-Bains.
+Due to the geography of Lake Geneva, this would provide Geneva a shorter connection to Monthey, Martigny, Sion, Sierre, and Brig.
+It plans to carry out studies until 2022, start work around 2024, and open the railway in 2027.